CeeDee Lamb Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Discover player props odds, plays, and insights for CeeDee Lamb in his Week 18 contest with the Dallas Cowboys against the Philadelphia Eagles.

-CeeDee Lamb has player prop bet markets available from bookmakers before his next NFL game on Saturday at 8:15 PM ET airing on ESPN.
-Lamb's Dallas Cowboys (11-5) and the Philadelphia Eagles (9-7) play in a Week 18 matchup between NFC East rivals at Lincoln Financial Field.
+There will be player prop betting options available for CeeDee Lamb ahead of Saturday's NFL action at 8:15 PM ET live on ESPN.
+NFC East rivals hit the field in Week 18 when Lamb and the Dallas Cowboys (11-5) meet the Philadelphia Eagles (9-7) at Lincoln Financial Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .